WebexCC-SA/LAB-1111/docs/Calling.md

 # Lab 6 - Calling
 Webex Calling provides a robust set of features to enhance your organization's communication, and it’s all in the cloud.

-- In this lab:
+- In this lab
     - Review and optimize key Webex Calling settings
-    - Adjust client-specific settings as needed.
+    - Adjust client-specific settings as needed
-    - Import and apply feature changes for your Calling users to ensure the best experience across your organization.
+    - Import and apply feature changes for your Calling users to ensure the best experience across your organization
-- The [Calling settings chart](template_assets/CallingSettings.pdf){:target="_blank"} shows which Calling settings are set by default and which you can change for groups using a template or bulk tools to override.
+- The [Calling settings chart](template_assets/CallingSettings.pdf){:target="_blank"} shows which Calling settings are set by default and which you can change for groups using a template or bulk tools to override
-    - Use the chart as a quick reference to see default settings versus customizable options to fit your organization’s needs.
+    - Use the chart as a quick reference to see default settings versus customizable options to fit your organization’s needs
 ## Service settings
 <table>
   <thead>